not available

 After a period of confusion following Alexander's death, the Antigonid dynasty, descended from one of Alexander's generals, established its control over Macedon by 276 BC, as well as hegemony over most of the Greek city-states.
 From about 200 BC the Roman Republic became increasingly involved in Greek affairs and engaged in a series of wars with Macedon.
 Macedon's defeat at the Battle of Pydna in 168 BC signaled the end of Antigonid power in Greece.
 In 146 BC Macedonia was annexed as a province by Rome, and the rest of Greece became a Roman protectorate.
 The Roman Empire in the east, following the fall of the Empire in the west in the 5th century, is conventionally known as the Byzantine Empire and lasted until 1453.
 With its capital in Constantinople, its language and literary culture was Greek and its religion was predominantly Eastern Orthodox Christian.

 The Greek War of Independence, also known as the Greek Revolution, was a successful war of independence waged by the Greek revolutionaries between 1821 and 1828, with later assistance from Russia, the United Kingdom, France, and several other European powers against the Ottoman Empire.
-As a result of years of negotiation, Greece was finally recognized as an independent nation in May 1832.
+As a result of years of negotiation, Greece was finally recognized as an independent nation in May 1832, with the Bavarian Prince Otto von Wittelsbach as monarch.
+Otto was deposed in the 23 October 1862 Revolution.
+Multiple causes led to his deposition and exile, including the Bavarian-dominated government, heavy taxation, and a failed attempt to annex Crete from the Ottoman Empire.
+A year later, he was replaced by Prince Wilhelm (William) of Denmark, who took the name George I and brought with him the Ionian Islands as a coronation gift from Britain.

 I will visitted Greece in juli 2015